You’ve decided to hire a designer to design your book cover! Awesome! So where do you, as a writer, start?

 “I’m looking for a book cover designer.
 Can anyone recommend a good one?”

-This is an especially good resource to use since people’s experiences are usually a reliable way to find someone who will work well for you.
+This is an especially good resource to use since people’s experiences (especially from people you trust) are usually a reliable way to find someone who will work well for you.

 Search your regular writing forum and see if there are posts about book designers, experiences, and/or results.
 Writer’s love showing the end product, and they’re more than willing to share the details of the designer with the forum.
 If they haven’t, PM the user and ask them if they can provide you the details.